-In part 1 of The human ear, we used a simplified, stretched out depiction of the cochlea's inside, similar to the illustration in figure 1 to describe the interaction between the basilar membrane and the fluids in the scala vestibuli and scala tympani.
-The scala vestibuli and scala tympani are connected at the apex of the basilar membrane, forming a long, connected duct (Figure 1).
+The scala vestibuli and scala tympani are connected at the apex of the basilar membrane, forming a long, connected duct as shown in the figure below.
 However, this is only a simplified depiction of the cochlea, often used to focus on the interaction between fluid and basilar membrane motion.

 A more detailed look at the cross section of the cochlea (Figure 2) shows a third fluid-filled chamber, the scala media, running in parallel to the other two.
 We can also see that the scala vestibuli is not directly in contact with the basilar membrane; rather, it is separated from the scala media by Reissner’s membrane.